williaml12/AI_Portfolio_Website/README.md

 🤖 Integrate Your Own AI Bot
 Learn how to develop and integrate an AI bot into your website.
 Impress visitors with cutting-edge technology and interactive features.
 Your AI bot can answer common questions on your behalf, such as your hobbies, skills, and contact information.
 This will provide a seamless and engaging user experience, making it easier for visitors to learn more about you without waiting for a response.

+🎨 Unleash Your Creativity
+Customize your website to reflect your personal style and brand.
+Make it unique and memorable!
 ## How it Works

 ### Home page